YimingSci/NonNormal-EuroGrid/README.md

 **Fig. S1:**
-*(a–c) TSO-reported generation mixes for Portugal, Spain, and France on April 28, 2025.
+(**a–c**) TSO-reported generation mixes for Portugal, Spain, and France on April 28, 2025.
 Portugal and Spain share a similar profile, with solar and wind power forming the bulk of their generation.
-France, by contrast, relies primarily on nuclear power.(d) Locations and associated power losses of the initial disturbances. *
+In contrast, France relies primarily on nuclear power. (**d**) Locations and associated power losses of the initial disturbances.

 ## Usage

-- `Cal_nonnormal.m` : **This script performs the non-normality analysis of the European power grid.** It first calls `Build_model.m` to construct the linearized system representation, then calculates the non-normality index by comparing the spectral properties of the system matrix and its symmetric part.
-The script proceeds to extract the first k dominant modes, compute and sum the modal reactivity for each bus, and finally generates a plot showing the cumulative reactivity distribution in ascending bus order.
+- `EUR_2025.mat` : **European power grid data.** The data file is provided in `mpc` format, which is compatible with MATPOWER [2].
-- `Build_model.m` : **Constructs the linearized state-space representation of the European power grid from the provided dataset.** It identifies generator and load buses, computes the network Laplacian from branch parameters, and rearranges it to separate generator and load dynamics.
-Using machine inertias, primary control gains, and load frequency coefficients, the function assembles the system matrices and returns the extended system matrix A_ext along with the total number of buses N_bus.
-This model serves as the foundation for subsequent non-normality and modal analysis.
+- `Cal_nonnormal.m` : **Non-normality analysis of the European power grid.** This code first calls `Build_model.m` to construct the linearized system representation, then calculates the non-normality index by comparing the spectral properties of the system matrix and its symmetric part.
+The script proceeds to extract the first K dominant modes, compute the modal non-normality for each bus, and finally generates a plot showing the cumulative non-normality distribution.
-- `EUR_2025.mat` : Power grid data, provided in a `mpc` format compatible with MATPOWER [2].
+- `Build_model.m` : **Linearized state-space representation of the European power grid.** This code identifies generator and load buses, computes the network Laplacian from branch parameters, and rearranges it into separate generator and load dynamics.
+Using the generator inertias, primary control gains, and load frequency coefficients, the function assembles the system matrices and returns the extended system matrix `A_ext` along with the total number of buses `N_bus`.
+This model serves as the foundation for the non-normality analysis.

 Matpower 6.0 (https://matpower.org/download/) is required for the power flow calculation.